Twenty-two days ago my mentor, my friend and more importantly my father, passed away. it was peacefully and pain free.

 The physical and emotional pain of losing a loved one has been excruciating.
 However I do believe there is something called good grief, supported by the knowledge that it is the price you pay for the privilege of loving someone so much.

-My dad was a true outdoor man, never happier than watching the Osprey on thermals, smiling at the dolphins that followed his boat or wandering the many mountain paths.
-Before he passed we talked about the burgeoning buds on the trees and the emerging crocus that he could see from his bed.
+My father was a true outdoor man, never happier than watching the Osprey on thermals, smiling at the dolphins that followed his boat or wandering mountain paths in his beloved Scotland.
+Before he passed, we talked about the burgeoning buds on the trees and the emerging crocus that he could see from his bed.
 He loved this season of change, renewal, growth and all the colours that punctuated the hedgerows and gardens.

-My mindset was definitely shaped by my dad and I believe I am now at the testing stage having a clearer view of the future.
+My mindset was definitely shaped by my father and I believe I am now at the testing stage having a clearer view of the future.
 The spring daffodils, with their bright yellow heads, will be a reminder that change isn’t easy but it is good.
+Also saying the Spike Milligan poem ‘On The Ning Nang Nong’ aloud helps!
+Try it…

 If you are struggling with loss or grief, please know you are not alone and listed below are some great resources to support you.